alloy/MotionData/README.md

 This uses a DSL which is inspired by [DataMapper](http://datamapper.org), but also [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html).
+In addition, it uses [MagicalRecord](https://github.com/magicalpanda/MagicalRecord) for many common tasks.

 The following models define a schema that is immediatly available during development: